leontoddjohnson/iii/README.md

 **window**

-Each sequence consists of notes from the scale within a 2-octave window\* of the main scale (see below).
-The window is indicated by two bright lights surrounding the beginning and end of the window (i.e., the first note of the window is after the first bright light).
-Aside from these, the root notes are brightest, natural notes are less bright, sharps and flats are dim, and notes off the scale are dark.
+Each sequence consists of notes from the scale within a window\* of the main scale (see below).
+The window is indicated by lights for each in-scale note.
+The root notes are brightest, natural notes are less bright, sharps and flats are dim, and notes off the scale are dark.

-\**The "window" is 25 notes from a chromatic scale.*
+\**The "window" spans 16 notes from a chromatic scale.*

 - **ENC**: define the window for the ring
 - **KEY + ENC**: increment the scale window in octaves